Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year ending June 2023 indicates that Long Beach suburb has an income below national average.
-The median income is $46,842 and the average income stands at $58,165.
-This contrasts with Rest of NSW figures where median income is $52,390 and average income is $65,215.
-Based on Wage Price Index growth of 8.86% since financial year ending June 2023, estimated incomes as of September 2025 would be approximately $50,992 (median) and $63,318 (average).
-Census 2021 income data shows household, family and personal incomes in Long Beach rank modestly, between the 25th and 28th percentiles.
-Income brackets indicate that 31.6% of locals (582 people) fall within the $1,500 - 2,999 category, similar to metropolitan region's 29.9%.
-After housing costs, 85.3% of income remains, ranking at the 29th percentile nationally.
-The area's SEIFA income ranking places it in the 4th decile.
+AreaSearch's latest postcode level ATO data for financial year 2023 indicates that income in Long Beach is below the national average.
+The median income is $46,842 while the average stands at $58,165.
+This contrasts with Rest of NSW's median income of $52,390 and average income of $65,215.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $50,992 (median) and $63,318 (average) as of September 2025.
+Census 2021 income data shows household, family, and personal incomes all rank modestly in Long Beach, between the 25th and 28th percentiles.
+Income brackets indicate that the predominant cohort spans 31.6% of locals (586 people) in the $1,500 - 2,999 category, aligning with the metropolitan region where this cohort likewise represents 29.9%.
+After housing, 85.3% of income remains, though this ranks at only the 29th percentile nationally and the area's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income